Praveen76/RAG-powered-system-for-vocabulary-acquisition-through-adaptive-learning-and-method-thereof/README.md

 This repository contains the files related to a patent application for the RAG powered system for vocabulary acquisition through adaptive learning and method thereof.

 ## Patent and Publications:
-Please go to following repository called [Patent and Publications](https://github.com/Praveen76/Patents-and-Publications/) to access my all noteworthy patents and publication in the field of Data Science.
+Please go to following repository called [Patent and Publications](https://github.com/Praveen76/Patents-and-Publications/) to access my all noteworthy patents and publications in the field of Data Science.

 ## Accessing Patent Drafts